jeffblankenburg/31-days-of-vibe-coding/outlines/week3.md

 ## Day 23 – Vibe Coding Beyond Code: UX, Copy, and Design

 **Abstract:**
-Your AI can do more than code—it can help design your product.
+Your AI can do more than code, it can help design your product.
 From writing microcopy to generating UI mockups, this post explores how to extend your vibe coding mindset to front-end design and user experience.

 ### Outline
 1. **Broadening the Vibe** – Creativity doesn’t stop at code.